err1nn/final-project-ketchup-wants-h1b/Proposal.md

 In addition to visualizations, we will also build a logistic regression model to predict the H-1B application result using this dataset.
 We will partition the data into two groups, 80% for training and 20% for testing.

 #### System Design
-How will you display your data?
-What types of interactions will you support?
-Provide some sketches that you have for the system design.

-We plan to derive four quantities from the two datasets.
+We plan to derive five quantities from the two datasets.
 Below are the sketches of the intended visualizations.

 - Choropleth map that shows the aggregate summary of total approved and denied H-1B applications from the spatial view
 ![Sketch1](/sketch/Sketch1.png)